codewars/docs/content/languages/cpp/authoring/index.md

 ### Header files

 C++ authors often forget to include required header files, or just leave them out deliberately because "it works" even when some files are not included.
 It happens mostly due to the following reasons:
 - C++ setup used by the Codewars runner uses a somewhat specific way to prepare and run kata snippets (TODO: describe C++ template).
 The structure of concatenated files which the runner compiles causes some header files to always be included, or makes some files included in one kata snippet automatically available to some other kata snippet.
-However, this behavior should not be relied upon if not necessary, and every snippet should include all header files required by the code it contains.
+However, this behavior should not be relied upon if not necessary.
 - Some header files include other header files indirectly; for example, if file `foo.h` contains line `#include <bar.h>`, that might appear to make the explicit include for `bar.h` unnecessary.
 This is not true though, because the file `foo.h` might change one day, or might depend on some compiler settings or command line options, and after some changes to the configuration of the C++ runner, the file `bar.h` might be not included there anymore.

+Every snippet should include all header files required by the code it contains.

 ### Compilation warnings